clube-fed/essential-templates/README.md

 # essential-templates-2020
 Master repository for the new 2020 Essential Templates.
+See [repository wiki](https://github.com/clube-fed/essential-templates-2020/wiki) for examples and details on specific components.

 ## Admin console setup
 ### Display Theme